- $4.25 million Jones v. 7 Up

 - The negligence of PG & E ultimately led to $16.5 billion in damages and a death toll of over 80 individuals.

+Unlike the Potter Valley Fire which was sparked by an accident, the PG & E Butte County Camp Fire was set ablaze due to negligence.
 In an effort to bide time, PG & E filed for bankruptcy in the Butte County Camp Fire aftermath.
 Confronted with an onslaught of law suits for personal injury, wrongful death, property damage, and so much more, the bankruptcy filing was to be expected.

 Unfortunately, many people felt discouraged to file lawsuits after PG & E declared bankruptcy for the Butte County Camp Fire.
 However, it should be known that the bankruptcy filing will not stop victims from getting the compensation they deserve.